gobeyondidentity/customer-docs/README.md

 Your feedback is essential in shaping the customer content experience.
 There are several ways to provide feedback:

-- If you see something incorrect or confusing in the docs, or have an enhancement idea to make the docs better, you can edit a page by clicking **Edit this page** at the top of the page to [open a Pull Request](https://github.com/gobeyondidentity/customer-docs/pulls).
-You can also [open a GitHub issue](https://github.com/gobeyondidentity/customer-docs/issues/new) for the documentation team by clicking **Open doc issue**.
+- If you see something incorrect or confusing in the docs, or have an enhancement idea to make the docs better, you can [open a Pull Request](https://github.com/gobeyondidentity/customer-docs/pulls).
+You can also [open a GitHub issue](https://github.com/gobeyondidentity/customer-docs/issues/new).

 - If you have a question about docs, you can [join the discussion](https://github.com/gobeyondidentity/customer-docs/discussions) to reach out to the Beyond Identity Product team.

-Only file issues about docs in this repository.
-For issues, questions, new feature requests, or enhancement ideas about a specific component or aspect of Beyond Identity, open an issue in the [corresponding code repository](https://github.com/gobeyondidentity/customer-docs/issues).

-## Request improvements

-You can request the documentation to be improved or clarified, report an error, or submit suggestions and ideas by opening an issue in GitHub.
-The Product team tracks the issues and works to address your feedback.

-## Contribute to the docs

-Refer to the [contributor's guide](./contributor-guide/contributor-guide.md) for details on how to submit edits or additions to the website/documentation.

 ## Doc branches